dot-base/.github/.github/pull_request_template.md

 - Introduces some weird bug (#666) which needs to be fixed before merging this!
 - All documents are now missing (#404)

 ---
-name: 🧯 Bugfix
+🧯 Bugfix
-about: Fixes unwanted behavior due to a bug.
+Submit a fix for some unwanted behavior due to a bug.
 ---

 This PR fixes #1234.